splice() Method in JavaScript

 Adding an Element:

-• Now, let's add a new song, , at index without removing any songs (hence, the second argument is ):
+• Now, let's add a new song, song-7, at index 4 without removing any songs (hence, the second argument is 0):

 • The updated playlist becomes: